SENSUIKAN!

 2 December 1941:

-The I-7 is located 300 miles N of Oahu whrn she receives the coded signal "Niitakayama nobore (Climb Mt.
+I-7 is located 300 miles N of Oahu when she receives the coded signal "Niitakayama nobore (Climb Mt.
 Niitaka) 1208" is received from the Combined Fleet.
 It signifies that hostilities will commence on 8 December (Japan time).
-Mt.
-Niitaka, located in Formosa (now Taiwan), is then the highest point in the Japanese Empire.
+[1]

 7 December 1941: The Attack on Pearl Harbor: